Patient and Public Topic Suggestions

 Led by: Global Strategy Lab

-Effectiveness of Border Closures, Travel Restrictions, Screening, and Quarantine to Control the International Spread of COVID-19 Completed
+Effectiveness of Border Closures/Travel Restrictions, Screening and/or Quarantine to Control the International Spread of COVID-19: An Update to a Cochrane Rapid Review Completed

 View Findings